lucanurmio/bsp03-epesa/README.md

 127.0.0.1  pop3.lmail.test
 ```

-An "Apache James" mail server must be running locally, with port 25 for SMTP and 110 for POP3.
+An mail server must be running locally, with port 25 for SMTP and 110 for POP3.
 The mail server must contain the domain ´lmail.test´ as well as email users (addresses) with that domain.
 These email users will be able to send emails to each other.
 ### For "appGNUPG.py"
 GNU Privacy Guard (GNUPG) must be installed and at least 1 PGP profile must be created with it.